theimowski/master-thesis/docs/section-paradigms.md

 ### Higher-order functions

 Functions in functional programming languages are often referred to as "first-class citizens".
-This usually means that languages treat functions just as any other ordinary values and allow to combine functions together.
+This usually means that functions are treated just as any other ordinary value and are allowed to be combined together.
 A function is called higher-order when it takes as a parameter or returns another function.
-The concept of function pointers introduced in C and C++ is closely related to higher-order functions, however it does not ensure type safety.
+The concept of function pointers introduced in C and C++ is closely related to higher-order functions, though it does not guarantee type safety like in statically typed functional languages.

 Higher-order functions is a powerful feature that enables to abstract away a common piece of logic and make it more reusable.
-It addresses the problem, present in many imperative languages, of code repetition for recurrent tasks such as working with collections (for example filtering or mapping) or null-checking or.
+It addresses the problem, present in many imperative languages, of code repetition for recurrent tasks such as working with collections (for example filtering or mapping) or null-checking.
 In addition to that, higher-order functions can be used as a foundation for concept known in Object-Oriented programming as "Dependency Injection".
 Dependency Injection in Object-Oriented paradigm relies on passing abstract interfaces without implementation to consuming classes.
-The interfaces passed to dependent class contain just type signatures of methods to be invoked, hence such interface can be easily replaced with traditional functions.
+The interfaces passed to dependent class contain only type signatures of methods to be invoked, hence such interface can be easily represented with traditional functions.

 Listing {{funhof}} shows example of using higher-order function `Array.Filter`.
 It takes two parameters: a function of type `'T -> bool` and an array of type `'T array`.
-The array passed as the second argument contains numbers from 1 to 10, and the predicate function passed as the first argument is an anonymous function (lambda expression) which tests whether a number is even.
+The array passed as the second argument contains numbers from 1 to 10, and the predicate function passed as the first argument is an anonymous function (lambda expression) which tests whether a number is even or not.
 Thanks to the `Array.filter` function being higher-order, one can imagine whole spectrum of predicate functions that could be applied to filter specific elements from the array, and since the function is generic in type `'T` it can accept arrays of any type.

 ```xxx